 “People have a bad feeling about the procedure because they anthropomorphize to themselves of what it would be like to lose the end of their finger, which would be a big deal for a person, but a cat doesn’t need to type or write like we do,” said Stickney.
 “They extend those claws when they’re ready to do something destructive or to defend themselves; otherwise, those digits are naturally retracted and unseen.”

-However, you should be aware that once the procedure is completed, your cat will no longer have a way to defend itself from other cats or predators that come into its territory.
+However, you should be aware that once the declawing surgery is completed, your cat will no longer have a way to defend itself from other cats or predators that come into its territory.
 As a result, the cat will need to be an indoor only cat for the remainder of its life following the procedure.

 Because we love our pets so dearly, we want to do all in our power not to inflict any unnecessary pain on them.
-Though the procedure is painful, by using a good multimodal pain control protocol that targets the nervous system at different points in the pain pathway, you can make the procedure as comfortable as possible.
+Though the declawing procedure is painful, by using a good multimodal pain control protocol that targets the nervous system at different points in the pain pathway, you can make the procedure as comfortable as possible.

 “For the next ten days postoperatively, you need to restrict the cat’s exercise as much as possible, so do not encourage them to run and jump around the house,” said Stickney.
 “You also need to use either shredded newspaper or paper towel in their litter box as opposed to gravel based litter that could get into the little incisions before they heal.”